- CoolSculpting is a patented nonsurgical cooling technique used to reduce fat in targeted areas.

 - skin sensitivity

 There is little to no recovery time after a CoolSculpting procedure.
-Most patients are approved to resume normal day-to-day activity immediately after.
+Most people are approved to resume normal day-to-day activity immediately after.
 In some cases, some minor redness or soreness may occur in the area treated, but all minor side effects typically subside within a few weeks.

 Results in the treated areas may be noticeable within three weeks of the procedure.
 Typical results are reached after two or three months, and the fat-flushing process continues for up to six months after the initial treatment.
-Certain patients and areas of the body may require more than one treatment.
-According to CoolSculpting market research, 79 percent of patients reported a positive difference in the way their clothes fit after CoolSculpting.
+Certain people and areas of the body may require more than one treatment.
+According to CoolSculpting market research, 79 percent of people reported a positive difference in the way their clothes fit after CoolSculpting.

 CoolSculpting addresses specific areas of the body, so further treatment is usually only necessary if you want to target a different area.
 CoolSculpting doesn’t treat obesity and shouldn’t replace a healthy lifestyle.
 Continuing to eat a healthy diet and exercise regularly is crucial to maintaining results.